-Did you know that B2B decision makers are 2.2X more likely to be a daily user on Facebook when compared to all Facebook users?
-B2B decision makers are an engaged demographic on Facebook.
+Did you know that B2B decision-makers are 2.2X more likely to be a daily user on Facebook when compared to all Facebook users?
+B2B decision-makers are an engaged demographic on Facebook.

 These are people who are working and have Facebook open in a separate tab.
 We can see this as, (according to Facebook) 74% of Facebook business decision makers spend more time on Facebook a day than average Facebook users.

 When we look into the tech/IT industry we can see an even larger increase in time spent on Facebook.
 This is a demographic that uses Facebook more each day, month and on average spends more minutes a day on Facebook than the average person.
 We even have the ability to target these people where they are on Facebook.

-According to Facebook, business decision makers spend about 15% of their time browsing Facebook on a desktop, where average users spend about 10% of their time on the desktop.
+According to Facebook, business decision-makers spend about 15% of their time browsing Facebook on a desktop, where average users spend about 10% of their time on the desktop.
 Compared to business decision-makers in the IT industry, that number climbs to 23%!

 Mobile is the big cheese though.
 About 60% of users browse on their mobile phones now.
 Marketers are advertising more and more on Facebook as well because of this.

 We can see nearly a 50% ad spend increase for Facebook, year over year in 2018.
 Due to, this we optimize based on device performance.

-For example, if we were targeting B2B decision makers we would want to optimize for desktop as the stats show they browse more than the average person as they likely have it open at work.
+For example, if we were targeting B2B decision-makers we would want to optimize for desktop as the stats show they browse more than the average person as they likely have it open at work.

 Facebook has some of the best targeting available to marketers in 2019.
 We actually have the ability to take customer lists and upload them directly into Facebook!

 Have a newsletter?
 We can take your subscriber list and upload the entire thing into Facebook and do a highly targeted campaign hitting those people who have already engaged with your brand.
 These are people who are much more likely to resonate with targeted ads on Facebook as they know of you.

 Customized audiences don’t stop there either!
 We also have the power to create lookalike audiences.
 These lookalike audiences can be similar to any audience you have.

 Have a list of customers?
 We can upload that list, and create a lookalike of those people on Facebook.
 By doing this, we can create a whole new list of people who look, think and act like those who have done business with you before leading to more qualified cold audiences.

 Have a large Facebook following?
 We can create a new similar audience to those who have engaged with you on Facebook.